NectarCoder/SyncDroid/README.md

   - Run `mvn javafx:run` to launch application.

 #### JAR generation
 Run `mvn compile package`.
-Use the one ending with `-shaded.jar` for the completly bundled and double-clickable JAR.
+Use the one ending with `-shaded.jar` for the completely bundled and double-clickable JAR.

 ## Prerequisites